AndrewsDevspace/capstone-02-personal/README.md

-# capstone-02-personal
+# Capstone Project #02 - Personal Site
-My online Resume - With a couple of my other Portfolio projects.
+My online Resume, with a couple of Portfolio projects.\

-Second version: a Responsive page made using CSS-3 and Bootstrap-5
+This second version is a Responsive webpage made with CSS3 and Bootstrap5